 They looked different.
 My father had a bushy beard and my mother looked older with clear lines of stress across her face.

 I then noticed a male nurse taking the pulse of my left arm, his head bent in concentration before he looked up with a look of relief and a slight smile.
 He seemed familiar but I had no idea why.
 He was a tall Indian man with light blue scrubs that appeared slightly too small for him.
-He straightened suddenly and left the room in a rush.
+He straightened suddenly and left the room in a rush without a word.

 I blinked a few more times to unblur my eyes while they followed him out the door.
 I tried to move my neck but it was held in place by something.
 I tried to lift my arms to my neck, but groaned at the stiffness of my body.